tranvansang/atomlib/README.md

 // an atom has the following methods
 // - get from any where: accountAtom.value
 // - set from any where: accountAtom.value = newValue
-// - get and listen from a descendant of AtomProvider: accountAtom.of(context)
 // - atom itself is a ChangeNotifier, so you can use it with ListenableBuilder(listenable: atom), atom.addListener(), atom.removeListener()
 // - to get thee nearest instance of Account atom, use Atom.Of<Account?>(context)